-Mobile sports betting is now front and center in New York as Gov. Andrew Cuomo delivered his 2022 Executive Budget in Albany Tuesday.
+The online sports betting New Yorkplans are now front and center as Gov. Andrew Cuomo delivered his 2022 Executive Budget in Albany Tuesday.
 But Cuomo again said he wants it to be run by the state like the lottery.

 It is a model that has not worked in the U.S. sports betting market.
 States that have lottery-run, single-source sports betting platforms have had numerous issues.
 A state Senate committee on Tuesday advanced a bill that allows for more operators and a competitive online sports betting market, which is good for consumers, but is in stark contrast to Cuomo’s plan.

-With New York facing a deficit of $15 billion because of the continuing coronavirus pandemic and the uncertainty of what the federal government will do regarding federal aid under President-elect Joe Biden, the worst case scenario for New York is that it would need to cut/raise $9 billion.
+With New York online gambling facing a deficit of $15 billion because of the continuing coronavirus pandemic and the uncertainty of what the federal government will do regarding federal aid under President-elect Joe Biden, the worst-case scenario for New York is that it would need to cut/raise $9 billion.